West London Extension Specialists

 Windsor, Staines & Surrey Belt

 Larger detached properties on bigger plots.
-Generous rear extensions, double-storey side extensions and full annexe builds.
+Generous rear extensions, double-storey side extensions and annexe builds.
 Some properties sit within green belt restrictions or near the Thames floodplain, so we check planning constraints first.

 Period Property Specialism